AbilitySpectrum/netCle/README.md

 #### Compatibility:

-#### To do
-Currently no IR capability.

 #### Partners

-This work is performed by volunteers and staff at BruyÃ¨re's Saint Vincent Hospital AAC Clinic.
+This work is performed by volunteers and staff at Bruyère's Saint Vincent Hospital AAC Clinic.

-BruyÃ¨re, Carleton and Ability Spectrum are not responsible for the use of this material.
+Bruyère, Carleton and Ability Spectrum are not responsible for the use of this material.
 Please attribute the source if you republish or use partiallly or in whole, using License below.

 #### Disclaimer